What is Short Circuit?

 - Arc-Fault Circuit Interrupters (AFCIs): An AFCI breaks the circuit when it detects an electric arc in the circuit.
 It helps in preventing electrical fires.

-Check out AFCI vs GFCI and where you should install them for more information on where should you install AFCI and GFCI.
+Check out our blog AFCI vs GFCI for more information on where you should install AFCI and GFCI.

 D&F Liquidators has been serving the electrical construction materials needs for more than 30 years.
 It is an international clearinghouse, with 180,000 square facility located in Hayward, California.
 It keeps an extensive inventory of electrical connectors, conduit fitting, circuit breakers, junction boxes, wire cable, safety switches etc. It procures its electrical materials supplies from top-notch companies across the globe.
 The Company also keeps an extensive inventory of electrical explosion proof products and modern electrical lighting solutions.
 As it buys materials in bulk, D&F is in a unique position to offer a competitive pricing structure.
 Besides, it is able to meet the most discerning demands and ship material on the same day.